edgeos/wearables_ble_android_app/README.md

 ```

 First Volt Sense checks if it has Bluetooth permissions and the method returns if it does not.
 It will first ask for permissions before returning.
-A [filter is added](https://developer.android.com/reference/android/bluetooth/le/ScanSettings) to run the scan in low power mode, which returns results in quick batches rather than realtime scan results, this consumes less battery on the device.
+A [filter](https://developer.android.com/reference/android/bluetooth/le/ScanSettings)  is added to run the scan in low power mode, which returns results in quick batches rather than realtime scan results, this consumes less battery on the device.
-The BtleScanCallback is a callback method for the scan, which asynchronously handles the scan results as they are returned.
+The BtleScanCallback is the callback method for the scan, which asynchronously handles the scan results as they are returned.

----

 ```java
 private class BtleScanCallback extends ScanCallback {